 Corning Named ‘Best Place to Work’ by American Association of People with Disabilities and Disability:IN

-Corning received a top score of 100 on the 2020 Disability Equality Index (DEI), a national, transparent benchmark that provides companies an objective score on disability-inclusion policies and practices, according to DEI's website.
+Corning received a top score of 100 on the 2021 Disability Equality Index 2021 Disability Equality Index (DEI), a national, transparent benchmark that provides companies an objective score on disability-inclusion policies and practices, according to DEI's website.

-“Creating an inclusive culture for our employees whose lives have been impacted by a disability is core to our Values,” said Dana Moss, division vice president and chief diversity and inclusion officer.
-“We’re honored to be recognized for our inclusiveness in the workplace for the third year in a row and look forward to continuing to build an environment where all can thrive.”
+“Creating an inclusive culture for our employees whose lives have been impacted by a disability is core to our Values,” said Dana Moss, division vice president and chief diversity, equity, and inclusion officer.
+“We’re honored to be recognized for our inclusiveness in the workplace for the fourth year in a row and look forward to continuing to build an environment where all can thrive.”